 - Our research strategy, which is being developed and which will take into account public input

 - Future summary reports of Board and Advisory Committee meetings

 Who are the Board of Directors members, how were they selected, and what are their roles?

-We currently have five initial board members, with a plan to add more.
+We currently have seven initial Board members, with a plan to add more.
 You can view the Foundation’s Board of Directors, their biographies, and their Board Governance Policy here.

 Board members cannot receive funds from the Foundation for their institutions while they are serving on the Board, as this would be a clear conflict of interest, as per the Foundation’s bylaws.

 Board members were selected by Dr. Yach, in an independent manner, based on their skills, experiences, and backgrounds that would be useful to the Foundation to accomplish its mission.
 Any additional Board members would require approval from the current Board of Directors.